Hold talks with farmers immediately as situation is out of control, Amarinder Singh tells Centre

 Singh, however, welcomed the Centre’s decision to allow the farmers to enter Delhi after a morning of confrontation with the police at the border with Haryana.
 He continued to criticise the BJP-led government in Haryana for using force against farmers.

-“What’s the need for such harsh measures,” he asked, tagging Khattar.
+“What’s the need for such harsh measures?” he asked, tagging Khattar.
 “This barbarism needs to stop right now.”

 Farmers and traders have also vehemently opposed the new laws, alleging the government wants to discontinue the minimum support price regime in the name of reforms.
 They fear that it will leave them at the mercy of corporate powers.
 The government has maintained that farm laws will bring farmers better opportunities and usher in new technologies in agriculture.